-About Commissioner Jose "Pepe" Diaz, District 12
+About Chairman Jose "Pepe" Diaz, District 12

-Commissioner Diaz has served in various capacities on different committees of the County Commission.
-Currently, he serves on the Health Care and County Operations Committee, the Public Safety and Rehabilitation Committee and the Parks, Recreation and Cultural Affairs Committee.
-He also serves as the Chairman of the Miami-Dade Value Adjustment Board and is a member of the South Florida Regional Planning Council.
-Additionally, Commissioner Diaz, who proudly served as a member of the U.S. Marine Corps, was appointed as Miami-Dade County's Military Liaison and also serves as the Chairman of Miami-Dade County’s Military Affairs Board.
+Chairman Diaz has served in various capacities on different committees of the County Commission and serves on the Crime Watch of Miami-Dade County Advisory Board, the Public Health Trust Nominating Council, the Public Health Trust/Miami-Dade County Annual Operating Agreement Committee, and the Jackson Health System’s General Obligation Bond Citizen’s Advisory Committee.
+Additionally, Chairman Diaz, who proudly served as a member of the U.S. Marine Corps, was appointed as Miami-Dade County's Military Liaison and also serves as the Chairman of Miami-Dade County’s Military Affairs Board.